fdac23/news/README.md

     - work on final projects

 # Class on Nov 9
- - Part 2 of MP4 Due
+ - Part 2 of MP4 Due: please correct your MP4 until Nov 21: lineFix==true only if the gpt output contains corrected line, otherwise it is false.
+I noticed many instances where that is not the case
  - MP5
  - [WoC Hackathon](https://github.com/woc-hack/hackathon-knoxville-2023/blob/main/README.md) Nov 17-19 for extra credit (can accomodate up to six students) [registration](https://forms.gle/fVK8nsKYcWBu6HVe6)